-- 1 Background

-- 1.1 Table 6.1 Familial syndromes associated with increased risk of colorectal cancer
+1.1 Table 6.1 Familial syndromes associated with increased risk of colorectal cancer

-- 1.2 Principles of management
+1.2 Principles of management

-- 1.3 Multidisciplinary approach
+1.3 Multidisciplinary approach

-- 1.4 Chapter subsections

-- 2 References

-Approximately 5% of all colorectal cancers and 10-15% of colorectal cancers diagnosed before age 50 years are caused by high-risk germline mutations.
-[1][2] Genetic knowledge is rapidly expanding and new discoveries are likely to explain cases of heritable predisposition for which a mutation cannot currently be identified.
-For example, polymerase proofreading-associated polyposis (PPAP) has recently been described and accounts for a small number of families with polyposis.
-[3] Similarly, mutations in NTHL1 have been found to cause a rare autosomal recessive form of polyposis.
-[4]
+Approximately 5% of all colorectal cancers and 10-15% of colorectal cancers diagnosed before age 50 years are caused by high-risk germline mutations.^{[1][2]} Genetic knowledge is rapidly expanding and new discoveries are likely to explain cases of heritable predisposition for which a mutation cannot currently be identified.
+For example, polymerase proofreading-associated polyposis (PPAP) has recently been described and accounts for a small number of families with polyposis.^[3] Similarly, mutations in NTHL1 have been found to cause a rare autosomal recessive form of polyposis.^[4]

 Genetic testing for familial cancer syndromes is under going rapid change as technology improves and costs for more extensive testing strategies drop.
 Testing strategies are moving towards testing a panel of genes covering all polyposis conditions, or a non-polyposis Lynch panel, or both where the phenotype is unclear.
 Some centres offer whole exome sequencing but with analysis only of those genes which are appropriate to the clinical presentation.
-Large deletions, which are common causes some syndromes are not reliably detected by sequencing either in panels or examone sequencing and still need gene specific testing using the technique of MLPA.
-These next gen strategies are now cheaper than traditional Sanger sequencing of individual genes chosen to match the phenotype, with the likelihood that multiple genes will need to be tested sequentially.
+Large deletions, which are common causes some syndromes may not be reliably detected by sequencing either in panels or exome sequencing and may still need gene specific testing using the technique of MLPA though detection of these mutations through software algorithms applied to next gen sequencing approaches is quickly improving .
+These next gen strategies are now a lot cheaper than traditional Sanger sequencing of individual genes chosen to match the phenotype, with the likelihood that multiple genes will need to be tested sequentially when only Sanger sequencing is available.